 Admission and financing

-- The programme consists of 30 ECTS of coursework, and an independent academic work in the form of a doctoral thesis estimated to 2,5 years.
+- The programme consists of at least 30 ECTS of coursework, and an independent academic work in the form of a doctoral thesis estimated to 2.5 years.

 - A PhD degree requires a great deal of independence and capacity for completion